 He, too, has found employment outside of the fisherman arena and is commonly used as an assistance and therapy dog.
 Dependable and friendly, there is not much that the Labrador takes offense at.

 The Labrador is the most popular family dog in America and has been for almost three decades now.
-The average price of a Lab puppy from a reputable breeder starts around $1,000.
+The average price of a Lab puppy from a reputable breeder starts at around $1,000.
 Being the most popular dog breed, there is no shortage of reputable dog breeders.
 But equally, there are a lot of unscrupulous breeders, so be sure to do your homework.

 The Lab is known for his happy-go-lucky personality.
 He is a laidback dog and is happy to join in with whatever his master is doing.
 Be that exercising, playing games, working hard in the garden, or Netflix and chillin’ on the sofa.
 Whatever your hobbies are, you can be sure to find a sidekick with the Lab.